 14.1 Permutation and Operator Sequence

-Given the four integers, it is clear that we need to perform three operations to arrive at the final result.
-Without any prior knowledge, one reasonable way to solve the problem is via a exhaustive search.
-Let’s use the example 1, 5, 5, 5 throughout the demonstrations.
+In solving the 24 Game, the goal is to perform three operations on four integers to achieve the target result.
+Without prior knowledge, one effective method is exhaustive search.
+Let’s use the example \(1, 5, 5, 5\) for this demonstration.

-It is helpful to break down the equation into the following three steps.
+We can break this equation into the following three steps:

 - \(1 / 5 = 0.2\)